Zilliqa/zilliqa-developer/core/viewchange.md

 # View Change

 This document describes the view change process in Zilliqa.
+For automation of viewchange tests, please refer to this [link](https://github.com/Zilliqa/testnet/blob/master/vc_test/VCTESTS.md)

 <!-- TOC depthTo:2 -->